Chico DeBarge (album)

 Chico DeBarge is the debut album by American singer Chico DeBarge.
 It was released by Motown Records in 1986 in the United States.
 The album peaked at number 90 on the US Billboard 200 and number 25 on the Top R&B/Hip-Hop Albums chart.
-Chico DeBarge spwaned the hit single "Talk to Me."
+Chico DeBarge spawned the hit single "Talk to Me."

 Critical reception

 AllMusic editor Rick A. Bueche called Chico DeBarge his "best album for Motown" as well as "a fine start."